I act as a supervisor on various Masters, Clinical Doctorate and PhD projects

 - JP Nolan - Registered nurses understanding of ‘do not resuscitate’ (DNACPR) forms and their use in practice (co-supervisor: Jayne Donaldson)

-While at Edinburgh I supervised (or co-supervised) four Master of Public Health dissertations to completion, with two papers published and two papers under review from these projects.
+While at Edinburgh I supervised (or co-supervised) four Master of Public Health dissertations to completion, with three papers published and one paper under review from these projects.
 One student is currently doing their PhD at Oxford and another is working as a Research Assistant at Stanford.

 - Using evaluability assessment to assess local community development health programmes (Melissa Belford)

 - Age, sex and place effects in allostatic load inequalities (Ellie Watts)

 - Allostatic load as a predictor of mortality (Gayle Beveridge)